mrpaziresh/winget-pkgs/README.md

 Now that you have authored your manifest, you should make sure it works as expected.

-> Note: You will need to run `winget settings --enable LocalManifestFiles` in an administrative shell before working with local manifests.
+> Note: You will need to run `winget settings --enable LocalManifestFiles` in an administrative shell before working with local manifests .

 ### Locally